nikolay-val-tsvetkov/E-commerce-Glasses/README.md

 <h3>3.
 Price Slider</h3>

 <p>Implementing the price slider for filtering products based on price range was another struggle I encountered.
-I initially attempted to create it by myself, nut it wasn't successfully and I opted to use a library.</p>
+I initially attempted to create it by myself, but the try wasn't successful and I opted to use a library.</p>

 <h3>4.
 Stars Rating Component</h3>